This topic describes how to use the DBMS_UTILITY package.

 Examples

-The following anonymous block retrieves dependencies on the EMP table.
+Execute following anonymous block to retrieve the dependencies of the EMP table.

 BEGIN